 A headpiece, a chapter device, or an ornamented initial is a decorative design at the start of a chapter or section in a book.
 It could be as simple as an unadorned line drawing or as complex and sumptuous as a piece of calligraphy; it can feature only one enlarged letter at its heart that’s intensely embellished, reflecting the spirit of the page it sits above.

 Headpieces are common in illuminated manuscripts and were particularly popular in medieval books of hours—private prayer books that contained texts for different parts of the day.
 In these books, headpieces signify changes within prayers—for example, when one person started speaking and another stopped—or to highlight significant moments in biblical narratives.

-A headpiece, also called a drophead or a dropcap, is an ornamental letter at the beginning of a chapter, verse, or paragraph in a book.
-The letter is usually large and decorated, and is often the first letter of the text.
-Headpieces are common in illuminated manuscripts, and were especially popular in medieval books of hours.
-They were often used to mark the beginning of a new section of text, or to indicate the start of a new story.
-In some cases, headpieces were used to indicate the speaker in a dialogue.
+A headpiece, a drophead or drop-cap, is an embellished letter that appears at the start of a book’s chapter, verse, or paragraph.
+These letters are typically large and adorned, often the text’s first letter.
+Headpieces were widespread in illuminated manuscripts and were especially prominent in medieval books of hours.
+They were commonly used to announce the commencement of a new text portion or signal the beginning of a new story.
+In some instances, they could be used to indicate who was speaking.